Washington

 Eviction runs hottest on the suburban edge, not in the urban core.

 By rate (filings per 1,000 renter households), the heaviest burden falls on the fast-growing suburbs and the mid-size counties of eastern and southwest Washington: Clark (33.2), Pierce (29.9), Snohomish (25.3), Thurston (25.2), and Spokane (23.7).
-Spokane and the Tri-Cities (Benton–Franklin) sit at or above King County.
-(Counties under ~1,500 renter households are kept out of this ranking, where a handful of filings can swing the number, but they remain on the map and in the table.)
+Spokane and the Tri-Cities (Benton–Franklin) have filings at or above the rate of King County.
+(Counties under ~1,500 renter households are kept out of this ranking because a handful of filings can swing the number, however they are on the map and in the table.)

-King tells the other half of the story.
-The state's largest county and home to Seattle, it files by far the most cases of any county, and its filings are still rising: 1,066 in March 2026 set a single-month record for the state.
-So the burden is both broad and deep: heaviest per person around the metro fringes, largest in sheer volume in King.
-This pattern is the suburbanization of eviction that researchers have documented across U.S. metros (Rutan, Hepburn & Desmond, 2023), and it means almost every legislator, urban or rural, has constituents somewhere in this data.
+King County highlights the rise of evictions in urban settings.
+King County is the state's largest county and home to Seattle.
+It files by far the most cases of any county, and its filings are still rising: 1,066 filings in March 2026 set a single-month record for the state.
+From this we see the eviction burden in Washington State is both broad and deep: heaviest per person around the metro fringes, largest in sheer volume in King.
+This is the suburbanization of eviction researchers have documented across U.S. cities ( Rutan, Hepburn & Desmond, 2023), and it means almost every legislator, urban or rural, has constituents somewhere in this data.

 Drag the slider below for any time window · click a legend tier to isolate · click a county for its profile. ×